bgolab/vm-8051/README.md

 An explanation: 0x20 written at 0xc1 SFR enables watchdog so the vm reboots as we do not refresh the watchdog counter

-2. Demonstrates virtual timers capabilities: blinking a LED connected between P5.5 and P5.4 (charlie plexing)cfg:
+2. Demonstrates virtual timers capabilities: blinking a LED connected between P5.5 and P5.4 (charlie plexing):

 0xc8 PA L0 JSR L3 A 0x10 SW JSR L3 A 0 SW JMP L0 HLT
 L3 300 pt0 L1 t0 0 <> if L1 RET